OliveiraEdu/d-OSP/Readme.md

 iroha
 IPFS Kubo

-* All container shold be attached to the iroha network
+* All container must be attached to the iroha network

 ## 2 - Setup